bogdanvuk/rst/examples/ensembles/source/index.rst

 In general, DT can be induced in two ways: incrementally (node-by-node) and whole tree at once.
 Most of DT induction algorithms use some kind of heuristic for optimization process, which is often some sort of evolutionary algorithm (EA), since the finding of the optimal oblique DT is a hard algorithmic problem :cite:`barros2012survey`.
 The greedy top-down recursive partitioning strategy is a computationally least demanding approach for DT induction, hence most DT induction algorithms use this approach.
 Naturally, this approach suffers from inability of escaping local optima.
 Better results, especially if DT size is considered, are obtained by the inducers that work in full DT, with cost of higher computational complexity :cite:`struharik2014inducing`.

+**Nisam dirao odavde ->**

-DT induction phase can be very computationally demanding and can last for hours or even days **[ref]** for practical problems.This is certainly true for full DT inference algorithms.
+DT induction phase can be very computationally demanding and can last for hours or even days for practical problems.
+This is certainly true for full DT inference algorithms.
 By accelerating this task, machine learning systems could be trained faster allowing for shorter design cycles, or could process large amount of data, which is of particular interest if DTs are used in the data mining applications :cite:`witten2005data`.
 This might also allow DT learning systems to be rebuilt in real-time for applications that require such rapid adapting, such as machine vision :cite:`prince2012computer,challa2011fundamentals`, bioinformatics :cite:`lesk2013introduction,baldi2001bioinformatics`, web mining :cite:`liu2007web,russell2013mining`, text mining :cite:`weiss2010fundamentals,aggarwal2012mining`, etc.

 In order to accelerate DT induction phase, two general approaches can be used.
 First approach focuses on developing new algorithmic frameworks or new software tools and is the dominant way of meeting this requirement :cite:`bekkerman2011scaling,choudhary2011accelerating`.
 Second approach focuses on hardware acceleration of machine learning algorithms, by developing new hardware architectures optimized for accelerating selected machine learning systems.